iPad intake status

 Consumer recovery tools like Dr.Fone, EaseUS MobiSaver, and UltData require a functioning USB connection and an iPad that powers on.
 They communicate with the iPad's operating system through the Lightning or USB-C port.
 If the iPad is dead, has a shorted power rail, or will not boot past the Apple logo, no software can reach the encrypted storage.

 Repeatedly connecting a physically damaged iPad to a computer and running recovery scans pushes current through potentially shorted circuits.
 Each attempt risks further damage to the logic board and can convert a repairable board failure into a permanent one.
 If your iPad is physically damaged, do not run software tools.
 Send it to a board-level repair lab.
+When a forum comment recommends one of these tools instead, weigh it against the 4DDiG comment pattern in r/datarecovery.

 Board-Level Repair in Action